create a folder for our project

 Models

-To start, we defined the models that will be stored in our database.
-Specifically, we wanted something to represent a poll and a choice for a poll.
+To start, we define the models that represent the structure of our data, also called a database schema.
+Specifically, we need something to represent a poll, a choice for a poll, and a vote.
 These are defined in the models.py

 file of the provided code.
 Note that Choice